openssl/tools/HOWTO-make-a-release.md

     $TOOLS/release-tools/do-copyright-year

-Obtain approval for these commits from the reviewer and add the reviewed-by headers as required.
+Obtain approval for these commits from the reviewer and add the Release and Reviewed-By trailers as required.

 *Do* send the auto-generated commits to the reviewer and await their approval.